-14.1 Medical advice from the School's Occupational Health Service Provider should be sought at early stage, but a referral to Occupational Health should not be automatic.
+14.1 Medical advice from the School's Occupational Health Service Provider should be sought at an early stage, but a referral to Occupational Health should not be automatic.

 A referral to Occupational Health should be undertaken where more information and advice on the situation affecting the employee's ability to work effectively and efficiently is being sought.

-14.2 If the reason for the absence is work-related stress or related to back problems and there has been 2 weeks continuous absence, a referral to Occupational Health should be undertaken immediately.

-14.3 The Head Teacher must inform the staff member that s/he is being referred in writing. informing them of the reason for the reason for the referral. and should provide the employee with a copy of the referral that has been sent to Occupational Health

-14.4 The Head Teacher must consult the local School's HR Team or the School's HR provider prior to an employee being referred, fully explaining the reasons for referral and making available a copy of the staff member's job description and sickness absence record.
+- 14.2 If the reason for the absence is work-related stress or related to back problems and there has been 2 weeks continuous absence, a referral to Occupational Health should be undertaken immediately. - 14.3 The Head Teacher (or designated person) must inform the employee that they are being referred in writing, informing them of the reason for the reason for the referral. and should provide the employee with a copy of the referral that has been sent to Occupational Health - 14.4 The Head Teacher (or nominated person) must consult the School's HR Advisory Team or the School's HR provider prior to an employee being referred, fully explaining the reasons for referral and making available a copy of the employee's job description and sickness absence record.